Afsana2020/desktop-music-player/README.md

 # A.H.
 Mixtape - A Desktop Music Player

 A retro-styled Music player built for the desktop.
 Experience your local MP3 collection through a realistic 90s boombox interface, spinning cassette animations, and editable track notes.
+It has four deafualt song attach to it, but you can modify it as you want.

 ![m](https://github.com/user-attachments/assets/80e08657-4b1c-4885-b27f-d85644bcbcf8)